samanthajmichael/deep_learning/deep_learning/Assignments/pottery_classifier/README.md

 - `notebooks/`: Directory containing Jupyter notebooks for EDA and Modeling
 - `01_EDA.ipynb`: Data exploration and encoding notebook
 - `02_Modeling.ipynb`: Main notebook with model architecture, training, and performance analysis
-- `data/`: Directory containing dataset - raw files, and numpy arrays ready for analysis
+- `data/`: Directory containing dataset - raw files (dap-tscer4.csv) and numpy arrays ready for analysis.
+The data.zip file contains all the files you need for the analysis in a convenient downloadable format.
 - `models/`: Trained pottery_classifier.v1.keras model

 ## How to Run
 1. Clone the repository
 2. Install required dependencies from requirements.txt
+3. Ensure your data are in the right directories and paths have been updated accordingly
-3. Open desired jupyter notebook
+4. Open desired jupyter notebook to either run the EDA or train the model
-4. Run cells sequentially
+5. Run cells sequentially -- Enjoy!

 ## Citation
 Digital Archaeological Record.
 (1988).
 Ceramics: Temporal-Spatial Dataset (tDAR id: 6039). https://doi.org/10.6067/XCV8TD9WNB